excid3/rails/guides/source/getting_started.md

 In this example, we specified `"products#index"` for where to route the request.
 This translates to a class named `ProductsController` and the `index` action inside of it.
 This will be responsible for handling the request and returning a response to the browser.

 You'll notice that we don't need to specify the protocol, domain, or query params in our routes.
-That's basically because the protocol and domain are for making sure the request reaches your server.
-From there, Rails picks up the request and knows to use the path for responding to the request.
+That's basically because the protocol and domain make sure the request reaches your server.
+From there, Rails picks up the request and knows which path to use for responding to the request based on what routes are defined.
 The query params are like options that Rails can use to apply to the request, so they are typically used in the controller for filtering the data.

 Let's look at another example.
 Add this line after the previous route: